Mel Ignatow murdered his girlfriend in the most brutal way possible and managed to get away with it. Years later, karma would take its revenge.

 However, following investigations, authorities couldn’t find witnesses or physical evidence that linked Mel Ignatow to Schaefer’s disappearance.
 And Schaefer’s body hadn’t been found yet either.

-In 1991 police told Ignatow he could testify before a grand jury to clear his name.
+In 1991, police told Melvin Ignatow he could testify before a grand jury to clear his name.
 It was during the hearing that Ignatow mentioned Mary Shore for the first time.

 The trial, however, went horribly wrong.